 The first days of spring are looming; the sky is bluer, the air is lighter, the sun might possibly be shining and a refreshed glow is filtered through the environment and into everyone’s well-being with a combined feeling of rejuvenation and optimisation.
 However, despite the clear, crisp atmosphere, spring also brings an aspect of fear and dread; it’s time for the ominous spring clean.
 Spring cleaning is a historic tradition when the house is cleaned and cleared from top to bottom.
-Back in the old days this may have been a possible feat, but nowadays?
+Back in the old days, this may have been a possible feat, but nowadays?
 Well, nowadays everyone in the house is busy, you have to work, take the kids here there and everywhere and enjoy your own social life.
 Cleaning is at the back of most people’s minds, and Spring is no different.
 Despite this, a good, old fashioned spring clean is great not just for the home, but also for your own well-being as it adds a feeling of revitalised energy.
-So, here is the lazy woman’s guide to spring cleaning complete with fast track solutions and all the corners you could possible cut.
+So, here is the lazy woman’s guide to spring cleaning complete with fast track solutions and all the corners you could possibly cut.

 Focus your efforts